nAYANko/AuroraCTF/q1/writeup.md

 Starting with `[Intro: Betsy & Maria Yankovskaya]`, following are the lyrics and u see quite some text being revealed, then we have `[Chorus: Betsy, Maria Yankovskaya, Both]` and `[Verse: Betsy & Maria Yankovskaya]`.
 These all a pretty straightforward, at this point you should have this:
 ![Screenshot 2025-02-04 231420](https://github.com/user-attachments/assets/022ad999-8d80-4adc-bc24-03115aecb020)

+Now if u remove the `(Betsy, Betsy, Betsy, Betsy)`  u see some text getting encrypted again, this means its part of the key.
+Moving to other phrases ahead like `(Iu)(Aga)(Davay)` after being removed reveal more text.

+Now we come to the part with a lot of useless text, for the first 2 lines its the same as Betsy Betsy line, removing them encrypts the text again, so they are also part of the key.
+Removing the upcoming lines one by one will reveal more text.
+Finally remove the last line in square brackets `[Chorus: Betsy & Maria Yankovskaya, Maria Yankovskaya, Betsy]`.
+Anddd u have the key.
+GG.

 Flag: actf{4_tru3_s1gma_never_5top5_m0gg1ng}